Panel discussion at the Arctic Frontiers 2026 side session.

 The event gathered AI experts to discuss this eponymous question at Arctic Frontiers.

-The UK Space Minister Liz Lloyd gave an opening speech on the topic, which was followed by presentations on how to build AI models for satellite data and AI innovation in the Arctic and a panel discussion.
+The British ambassador to Norway, Jan Thompson, gave an opening remark on behalf of the UK Space Minister Liz Lloyd, which was followed by presentations on how to build AI models for satellite data and AI innovation in the Arctic and a panel discussion.

 The expert panel drew on case studies to show how such a collaboration can help improve sea-ice prediction to enhancing environmental monitoring and maritime safety, and to discuss practical pathways for linking AI research with the priorities of Arctic operators and policy makers.